flintlang/flint/README.md

-# Ethl
+# The Flint Programming Language

-Ethl is a new programming language designed for writing robust decentralized applications, or *smart contracts*.
-Currently, the Ethl compiler, `ethlc`, targets the Ethereum Virtual Machine.
+Flint is a new programming language designed for writing robust decentralized applications, or *smart contracts*.
+Currently, the Flint compiler, `flintc`, targets the Ethereum Virtual Machine.

 ## Declaring a contract

-An `.ethl` source file contains contract declarations.
+An `.flint` source file contains contract declarations.
 A contract is declared by specifying its identifier, and property declarations.
 Properties constitute the state of a smart contract.

 Consider the following example.